 “I began to think that maybe… life on the reservation was hopeless.
-Nevertheless, I began to write poems about the country and the people I come from,” Mr Welch, the subject of today’s Google Doodle, once wrote.
+Nevertheless, I began to write poems about the country and the people I come from,” Mr. Welch, the subject of today’s Google Doodle, once wrote.

 Those concerns were put to bed long ago, after his novels and poetry based on his rich observations of life growing up on the Blackfeet Indian Reservation in Browning, Mont., gained him international recognition, especially in Europe.

-Now, on what would have been his 76th birthday, an image of Mr Welch (1940-2003), who is known as a founding member of the literary Native American Renaissance, will spend the next 24 hours watching over Googlers around the world whenever they visit the ubiquitous search engine’s homepage.
+Now, on what would have been his 76th birthday, an image of Mr. Welch (1940-2003), who is known as a founding member of the literary Native American Renaissance, will spend the next 24 hours watching over Googlers around the world whenever they visit the ubiquitous search engine’s homepage.

-Welch, whose famous works include his first book of poetry, “Riding the Earthboy Forty,” and his first novel, “Winter in the Blood,” is being recognised at a time when long-marginalized native American communities are pushing to the forefront of national consciousness in ways that he may not have imagined.
+Welch, whose famous works include his first book of poetry, “Riding the Earthboy Forty,” and his first novel, “Winter in the Blood,” is being recognized at a time when long-marginalized native American communities are pushing to the forefront of national consciousness in ways that he may not have imagined.

-For one thing, President Obama will next week posthumously bestow the Medal of Freedom on Elouise Cobell, a leader of the Blackfeet tribe and advocate for native American rights.
+For one thing, President Obama will next week posthumously bestow the Medal of Freedom on Elouise Cobell, a leader of the Blackfeet tribe and advocate for Native American rights.

 But more prominently, for months now, the Standing Rock Sioux Tribe of North Dakota and others from around the nation, backed by various celebrities, have garnered international media attention in their persistent protests against the construction of the Dakota Access pipeline.